trojal/rozero-notes/memorial-dungeons/equipment.md

 ### Conquering Equipment (Grade I)

 The first and final grade of Memorial Dungeon equipment.
-Your character must be at leats **base level 90** to wear this grade of equipment.
+Your character must be at least **base level 90** to wear this grade of equipment.

 <table>
   <thead>